 Best day trips from Copenhagen in Winter

 Copenhagen is the best idea for a winter trip.
-If you are based in London like us, or in Europe in general, you will find pretty easy to have a flight linking with this amazing city.
-The flights to Copenhagen are really cheap, we had ours for less than 20$ return.
+If you are based in London like us, or in Europe in general, you will find it pretty easy to book a direct flight.
+This might also be the best option to reach the Scandinavian Area and start a tour.

 What looks like Denmark in Winter